For quick reference, here are links to related books we have reviewed:

 Getting Financial Aid 2018 by College Board

 This is a great guide for financial aid advice.
 After all, who is better qualified to explain the CSS/Financial Aid Profile than the people who created it and administer it?
-This guide is also updated each year to keep it current with changing tax laws and college financial aid policies.

 This is an extremely popular book that has drawn many rave reviews from our clients over the years.
 Comprehensive information on the financial aid forms, negotiating tactics for the financial aid offices (this is worth a try but certainly not something to pin too many hopes on), tax breaks, and unusual circumstances such as single parents and adult students are addressed as well.